haotian2006/HelperDocs-contributions/Fixing Errors.md

 ## 5. Not having a BindToClose in their DataStoreSaving script
-A very common mistake people tend to make is not having an BindToClose in their Datastore script
+A very common mistake people tend to make is not having a BindToClose in their Datastore script

 Here is an example script:
 ```lua